GeoscienceAustralia/stormwavecluster/R/nhpoisp/README.md

 Series with gaps between events (e.g. to prevent storm overlap) are supported.
 The event rate function can also depend on time and the time since the last event.
-Additional covariates can be introduced with some care.

 The main functions are `rnhpoisp` for simulating synthetic series, and `fit_nhpoisp` for fitting models to data.